Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 Some of the most popular malls include the Ginza Six in Tokyo, the Daimaru in Kyoto, and the Sapporo Factory in Hokkaido.

-These malls offer a wide range of shops, from high-end boutiques to affordable fashion.
+These malls offer many shops, from high-end boutiques to affordable fashion.

 They are a great place to spend a rainy day.